 Nominators must submit a short survey explaining why the student is deserving of this award.
-College faculty, staff and students can nominate a student for outstanding leadership and can nominate multiple students each month.
+College faculty, staff and students can nominate a student for outstanding leadership and can nominate multiple students each semester.
 Nominees’ leadership and engagement must exemplify at least one characteristic of LIVE WELL.

 If you have any questions about the program please contact Gina Taff (Taff.firstname.lastname@example.org).

 Ashley Rachid (she/her) is a Traditional Master’s student at the College of Nursing with a specialty for Adult-Gerontology Clinical Nurse Specialist (’24).
 As a staff nurse in the OR and on a variety of medical-surgical nursing units, Rachid has always been passionate about patient-centered, evidence-based care, especially in the oncology population.
 Rachid demonstrates excellent professional initiative and a positive attitude at The James Thoracic Oncology Clinic, where she often volunteers to fill in for her unit’s manager on short notice during a time of need.
 She was awarded her second James Compassionate Care Award.
 Rachid also serves as the assistant manager for The James Clinics at Martha Morehouse.
 As an assistant nurse manager, Rachid organizes activities and educational services for her fellow employees with their wellness in mind.
 She also shares her nursing experience with her community, participates in group exercise programs with co-workers, and volunteers at her local homeless shelter.
 Rachid’ track record as a proactive leader makes her well-deserving of this recognition.